A short documentary created by ArtsFwd

 - Audience development – A majority of audience members were first-time theatre goers.

-Teatro Publico’s shorter works, Vuelo del Ocean, A Dream of Estrella del Norte, Mi Nombre Es and Mariel’s List have been featured at CPT’s annual Pandemonium fundraiser and Station Hope, a social justice-based neighborhood event serving thousands of audience members from across Northeast Ohio.
+Teatro Público’s shorter works, Los Cabazudos, Yo Sueno of Home, Vuelo del Ocean, A Dream of Estrella del Norte, Mi Nombre Es, and Mariel’s List, have been featured at CPT’s annual Pandemonium fundraiser, and Station Hope, a social justice-based neighborhood event, serving thousands of audience members from across Northeast Ohio.

-In April 2017, Teatro Publico performed the US premiere of Fabio Rubiano Orjuela’s Labio de Liebre (The Lip of the Hare) in Spanish with English subtitles, which was made possible with the support of The City of Cleveland’s Cable Television Minority Arts and Education Fund.
+Following the success of Fabio Rubiano Orjuela’s Labio de Liebre (The Lip of the Hare) in April 2017, Teatro Público performed their fourth Spanish language production in February 2018: En el Tiempo de las Mariposas (In the Time of the Butterflies) by Caridad Svich based on the novel by Julia Alvarez,* in Spanish with English subtitles, which was made possible with the support of The City of Cleveland’s Cable Television Minority Arts and Education Fund.

 “Our community came out and we loved it.
 Sharing together and connecting to the wider community was amazing.
 Everyone was looking around saying—wow, I can’t believe this hasn’t happened before!”

 -Blanca Salva, founding member of Teatro Público and Executive Assistant for Cleveland City Councilman Matt Zone of Ward 15

 *IN THE TIME OF THE BUTTERFLIES.
 Copyright © 1994 by Julia Alvarez.
 Published in English by Algonquin Books of Chapel Hill and in Spanish by Plume/Penguin.
 By permission of Susan Bergholz Literary Services, New York, NY and Lamy, NM.
 All rights reserved.